dfinity/gix-components/README.md

 Two themes - `dark` and `light` - are provided, `dark` being the default theme.

 A particular mode can be defined by setting a corresponding attribute `theme` on the root `html` element.

+### Internationalization

+Currently only provided in english, the design system supports i18n.
+If it were to be translated, a setup function will be exposed to select language and other i18n options.